cockroachlabs/movr-flask/README.md

     Keep this terminal window open.
 Closing it will shut down the virtual cluster.

-1. Configure environment variables.
+1. (Optional) Configure environment variables.

-    The MovR application uses Google Maps Static API, so you should store your Google API Key in an environment variable named `MOVR_MAPS_API`:
+    The MovR application uses the Google Maps JavaScript API and the Google Geocoding API, so you should store your Google API Key in an environment variable named `MOVR_MAPS_API`:

     ~~~